Zimmer's conjecture for non-uniform lattices: escape of mass and growth of cocycles: Introduction and main results

 \begin{enumlemma} \item If $\dim(M)< n-1$ then the image $\alpha(\Gamma)$ is finite. \item If $\dim(M)\le n$ and if $\alpha(\Gamma)$ preserves a volume form then the image $\alpha(\Gamma)$ is finite. \end{enumlemma} \end{theorem}

 For cocompact $\Gamma$, this was proven by the authors in \cite{BFH}.
-When $\Gamma$ is a finite index subgroup of $\Sl(n,\Z)$, this was established in \cite{BFH-SLnZ}.
-The crucial contribution of this paper is to establish Theorem \ref{thm:sample} without any additional assumptions on $\Gamma$ with a number or related results for lattices in other higher-rank Lie groups.
-In \cref{subsec:comp} below, we discuss the differences and similarities between the approaches in this paper and those in \cite{BFH, BFH-SLnZ}.
-While there are common arguments across these three papers, substantial new ideas are needed in this paper to handle the case of general lattices.
+When $\Gamma$ is a finite index subgroup of $\Sl(n,\Z)$, we established this in \cite{BFH-SLnZ}.
+The crucial contribution of this paper is to establish Theorem \ref{thm:sample} without any additional assumptions on $\Gamma$ and to extend all theorems in \cite{BFH} to non-uniform lattices in the relevant higher-rank Lie groups.

+While there are common arguments across these three papers, fundamental new ideas are needed in this paper to handle the case of general lattices.
+These ideas occur primarily in Section \ref{SubexpForRank1Subgroups} and concern controlling the growth of cocycles in the ends of the non-compact space $(G \times M)/\Gamma$.
+The non-compactness of this space comes entirely from the quotient $G/\Gamma$ and controlling growth of cocycles in the ends of this space will be central in future dynamical questions concerning $\Gamma$ actions.
+In \cref{subsec:comp} below, we discuss in more detail what is novel in the approach in this paper compared to the approaches in \cite{BFH, BFH-SLnZ}.